StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/Map.md

 MAP<key_type,value_type>
 ```

 - `key_type`: the data type of the key.
-The key must be of a primitive type in StarRocks, such as numeric, string, or date types, excluding HLL, JSON, ARRAY, MAP, BITMAP, and STRUCT.
+The key must be of a primitive type in StarRocks, such as numeric, string, or date.
+It cannot be of the HLL, JSON, ARRAY, MAP, BITMAP, or STRUCT type.
 - `value_type`: the data type of the value.
 The value can be of any supported type.

-Keys and values are natively nullable.
+Keys and values are **natively nullable**.

 ## Define a MAP column in StarRocks

+You can define a MAP column when you create a table and load MAP data into this column.

 ```SQL
 -- Define a one-dimensional map.